All Ideas

 Summary

 Permit time limitations are dependent on the phase of the project.
-The limitations are generous and there are opportunities for extensions, regardless of the phase.
+The limitations are generous and there are opportunities for extensions.
 The vast majority of projects will be able to work within these timeframes without issue.
-If your project is starting to near a timeline limitation, the best course of action is often to start a dialogue with DOB.
-MAPS can assist with this communication and will ensure the right people at the city are engaged so that no issues arise with your permit if there is a need for a temporary pause in work.
+If your project is starting to get near a timeline limitation, the best course of action is often to start a dialogue with DOB.
+MAPS can assist with this communication and will ensure the right people at the city are engaged so that no issues arise with your permit if there is a need for a temporary pause in the permit or construction timeline.
 Please refer to MAPS’ permit time-limit summary table below.

 (1) If the work authorized by a permit is not started within 540 days after issuance of the permit, the permit is void and may not be reinstate.